 The Air Force offers two enlistment options for new recruits.
 The first one is "guaranteed job," where the applicant has a specific job guaranteed in their enlistment contract.
 The second option is the "guaranteed aptitude area," where applicants are guaranteed to receive a job in a specific aptitude area, but won't actually find out what the job is until they are in basic training.

-Below are the Air Force enlisted jobs which fall into the "Administrative" aptitude area.
+The following are the Air Force enlisted jobs that fall into the "Administrative" aptitude area.

 Air Force Flight Attendant 1A6X1

 This is not an entry-level position.
 The duties of this job are similar to the civilian job of the same name; they look after the needs of passengers on Air Force flights.
 A top-secret Department of Defense security clearance is required, and a composite score of A-32 is required on the Armed Services Vocational Aptitude Battery (ASVAB) tests.

 You need to be eligible for a secret security clearance from the DoD and have a composite score of A-45 on the ASVAB tests.
 These airmen are responsible for coordinating with aircrews, air traffic control and base agencies that make sure aircraft are safe on the airfield.

 This job is primarily responsible for overseeing parachutes, parachutists, and all the related resources and equipment.
 A secret security clearance is required, along with a score of 41 on the ASVAB.
 After Airmen's Week, you'll train for 28 days at Keesler Air Force Base in Biloxi, Mississippi.

 Information Management 3D0X1